irontec/ivozprovider/doc/sphinx/external_outgoing_calls/call_routing.rst

 - Route A: priority 1, metric 1
 - Route B: priority 2, metric 1

-All calls matching theese routes will try to use route A. In case the call fails, the call will be placed using route B.
+All calls matching these routes will try to use route A. In case the call fails, the call will be placed using route B.

 .. tip:: Although given examples use two routes, more routes can be chained and